banner logo

 Theory of Operation:

-The Quarter Shrinker uses a technique called high-velocity electromagnetic forming, also known as "Magneforming" or magnetic pulse forming.
-This is a "high energy rate" process that was originally developed by the aerospace industry in conjunction with NASA, and was commercialized by Aerovox, Grumman, and Maxwell Technologies (now part of General Atomics).
-High energy rate processes apply a large amount of energy into the workpiece for a very short interval of time.
-The approach uses pulsed power to generate a very high current pulse over a very short time interval.
-Our quarter shrinker quickly discharges a high energy capacitor bank through a coil of wire to generate a brief, extremely powerful, rapidly changing magnetic field which then "forms" (reshapes) the coin.
-Although electromagnetic forming works best with metals that have good electrical conductivity (such as copper, silver, or aluminum), it will also work to a limited extent with poorer conducting metals or alloys such as steel or nickel.
+The Quarter Shrinker uses a technique called high-velocity electromagnetic forming.
+This is sometimes called "magneforming" or magnetic pulse forming, and is a high-energy-rate metal forming process.
+High-energy rate processes apply a large amount of energy to an object for a very short period of time.
+The technique was originally developed by the aerospace industry in conjunction with NASA, and was commercialized by Aerovox, Grumman, and Maxwell Technologies (now a subsidiary of General Atomics).
+EM forming uses pulsed power technology to quickly discharge high-energy discharge capacitors through a coil of wire to generate a brief, but extremely powerful, rapidly-changing magnetic field to re-shape metals inside or near the coil.
+Although electromagnetic forming works best with metals that have good electrical conductivity (such as copper, silver, or aluminum), it also works to a limited extent with poorer-conducting metals or alloys such as nickel or steel.

-In order to shrink coins, we charge up a high voltage capacitor bank that consists of two to four large "energy discharge" capacitors.
-These are specially constructed low-inductance, steel-cased capacitors that can each deliver up to 100,000 amperes (100 kA) at up to 12,000 volts.
-Each capacitor measures 30" x 14" x 8", weighs 165 pounds, and is designed to have an expected lifetime of over 300,000 shots at 100 kA/shot.
-A double-pole double-throw (DPDT) high voltage relay is used to connect a high voltage AC source through a 40 kV full-wave bridge rectifier to charge up the capacitor bank.
-The relay then disconnects the charged capacitor bank prior to firing to prevent possible damage to the power supply and rectifiers.
+In order to shrink coins, we charge up a high voltage capacitor bank consisting of two to four large "energy discharge" capacitors.
+These capacitors are specially constructed low-inductance, steel-cased capacitors that can each deliver up to 100,000 amperes (100 kA) at up to 12,000 volts.
+Each capacitor measures 30" x 14" x 8", and weighs about 180 pounds.
+These robustly-constructed capacitors are rated for over 300,000 discharges at 100,000 amperes per shot.
+A double-pole double-throw high voltage relay is used to connect a variable high voltage AC power source through a 40 kV full-wave bridge rectifier to charge up the capacitor bank.
+After the bank is charged to the desired voltage, the HV relay disconnects the capacitor bank from the charging supply to prevent possible damage to the rectifiers when the system is fired.

-Once the spark gap fires, current rapidly climbs in the work coil at a rate that can approach five billion amperes/second.
-As the work coil current increases, it creates a rapidly increasing magnetic field within the work coil.
-The natural resonant frequency of the resulting LC circuit (i.e. the capacitor bank and the inductance of the work coil and wiring) ranges between 8 -10 kilohertz (kHz).
-Through electromagnetic induction ("transformer action"), a huge circulating alternating current (AC) is induced within the coin.
-Because of skin effect, the induced AC current within the coin is confined to thin ring that only penetrates about 1/16 of an inch.
+Once the spark gap fires, current climbs in the work coil at a rate that can approach five billion amperes per second.
+As the work coil current increases, it creates a rapidly increasing magnetic field inside the work coil.
+The resonant frequency of the resulting LC circuit (the capacitor bank and the combined inductance of the work coil and the rest of the system) ranges between 7.8 and 10 kilohertz (kHz) depending on the diameter of the coin and the work coil.
+Through electromagnetic induction ("transformer action"), a huge circulating alternating current is induced within the coin.
+However, due to skin effect, the induced current in the coin is forced to flow only through the outermost rim of the coin, forming a ring of current that's only about 1/20 of an inch thick.
 B

-ecause of Lenz's Law, the magnetic fields of the coin and work coil strongly oppose each other, resulting in large repulsion forces (called Lorentz forces) between the work coil and the outer rim of the coin.
-The opposing magnetic field created by the circulating current ring in the coin prevents most of the magnetic field from the work coil from penetrating the interior of the coin.
-Repulsion forces acting between the coin and the surrounding coil are proportional to the initial energy stored in the capacitor bank.
-Since the stored energy is proportional to the square of the initial capacitor bank voltage, doubling the bank voltage quadruples the magnetic forces.
+ecause of Lenz's Law, the magnetic fields of the coin and work coil strongly oppose each other, resulting in a tremendous repulsion force (Lorentz force) between the work coil and the outer rim of the coin.
+The repulsion force is directly proportional to the initial energy stored in the capacitor bank.
+Since the capacitor bank's stored energy is proportional to the square of its voltage, doubling the capacitor voltage quadruples the peak magnetic force.

-We typically store between 2,000 - 9,600 Joules (watt-seconds) of energy within the capacitor bank.
-Because this is discharged within 20-40 millionths of a second, the instantaneous power approaches the peak electrical power consumed by a large city.
-The repulsion forces between the work coil and the coin create radial compressive forces that easily overcome the yield strength of the alloys in the coin, causing the coin to shrink in diameter.
-Applying a 5,000 joule pulse reduces a US quarter to the diameter of a dime!
-During shrinking, radial (outward magnetic pressure) forces cause the work coil to explode in a potentially lethal spray of copper fragments.
-Simultaneously, axial magnetic forces smash the work coil wires together as the coil is simultaneously expanding in diameter.
-In all cases, the forces acting upon the coil are in a direction that tend to increase its inductance.
+We typically use capacitor discharges with initial energies between 2,000 to 9,600 joules (watt-seconds).
+Since the energy is discharged within 20-40 millionths of a second, the peak power briefly approaches the electrical power consumed by a large city.
+The repulsion forces between the work coil and the coin create radial compressive forces that easily overcome the yield strength of the alloys in the coin, causing the coin's diameter to shrink.
+A 5,000 joule pulse reduces a US clad quarter to the diameter of a dime.
+Simultaneously, powerful outward forces, sometimes called "magnetic pressure", cause the work coil to explode in a potentially lethal shower of copper shrapnel.
+Axial magnetic forces also smash the wire turns together while the coil is simultaneously expanded in diameter.
+The magnetic forces acting on the winding are always in a direction that tend to increase the work coil's inductance - increasing diameter and reducing the coil winding length.

-The coin behaves similar to a short-circuited single-turn secondary in a 10:1 step down transformer, and the current induced in the outer rim of the coin can approach a million amperes.
-A US clad quarter is reduced from an initial diameter of 0.955" to approximately 0.650" in 36 millionths of a second, and the coin's diameter shrinks at a rate of over 480 miles per hour!
-In US clad coins, most of the induced current actually flows within the inner copper layer of the clad sandwich rather than through the poorer-conducting outer layers.
-This causes the inner layer to shrink a bit more than the outermost layers, leading to an "Oreo cookie" effect on the shrunken coin.
-The coin also becomes thicker as it shrinks in diameter, since the coin's mass, volume, and density all remain the same before and after shrinking.
-Oreo cookie and thickening effects can be observed in the following image of a normal and shrunken US quarter.
-The slight waviness is a consequence of slight and unavoidable force imbalances during the shrinking process.
-This short slide show (from the Florida State University National High Magnetic Field Laboratory) provides a good explanation and demonstration of quarter shrinking.
-They use #14 AWG wire - we use #10 - #14 AWG magnet wire depending on the size of the coin to be shrunk.
+During the shrinking process, the coin behaves like a short-circuited secondary in a 10:1 step down transformer.
+The peak current circulating within the outer rim of the coin may approach a million amperes!
+A US clad quarter is typically reduced from an initial diameter of 0.955" to approximately 0.650" within 36 millionths of a second.
+The magnetic forces cause the coin's diameter to shrink at a average rate exceeding 480 miles per hour.
+In US clad coins, most of the induced current actually flows within the pure-copper center layer of the clad sandwich rather than through the poorer-conducting copper-nickel alloy cladding layers.
+This causes the copper center layer to shrink a more than the outermost layers, leading to an "Oreo cookie" effect on the shrunken coin.
+The coin also becomes thicker as it shrinks in diameter.
+Despite the radical changes to the coin, its mass, volume, and density all remain the same after shrinking.
+The Oreo cookie and thickening effects can be easily seen in the following edge-on image of a normal-size and shrunken US quarter.
+The slight waviness in the shrunken coin is due to slight force imbalances including variations in coin thickness from the coin's surface features, and dynamic force imbalances as the work coil changes shape before exploding.
+This short video clip from the Florida State University National High Magnetic Field Laboratory provides an excellent explanation and demonstration of quarter shrinking.
+In their demonstration, they use #14 AWG magnet wire for their work coils.
+We use #10 - #14 AWG wire on our work coils depending on the size of the coin we're going to shrink.

 Coin edge

-The outer cladding layers of the coin are pulled along for the ride as the center shrinks - similar to the way continental drift operates in the Earth's crust.
-This often leads to surface features colliding.
-Sometimes, one feature will even flow underneath another feature!
-For example, in the following image, notice how some of the lettering on this Delaware quarter have shifted so that they become partially obscured by various parts of the horse.
+In clad coins, as the copper core layer shrinks, the outer cladding layers of the coin are pulled along for the ride, similar to the way continental drift is thought to move continents in the Earth's crust.
+This sometimes leads to "collisions" between various surface features, and one feature may actually plow underneath another!
+For example, note how some of the lettering on the Delaware quarter below have shifted so that they become partially obscured by various parts of the horse.

 Delaware Quarter feature shifting

-Similar effects of intense magnetic forces are sometimes observed on a much larger scale.
-Repulsion forces between primary and secondary windings within large utility power transformers can literally tear the windings apart during a high-current short circuit or rip bus bars from their mounting insulators within electrical substations.
+Similar effects of intense magnetic forces are sometimes seen on a much larger scale: For example, during accidental short circuits in electrical power systems, repulsion forces between primary and secondary windings inside large substation power transformers or between bus bars can literally tear the windings apart or rip bus bars from their mounting insulators.

-While the coin is shrinking, similar (but opposite) forces are acting upon the work coil.
-Magnetic pressure rapidly expands and stretches the work coil, causing the insulation to separate from the wire since the film insulation can't stretch as much as the ductile copper!
-The stretched wire "rapidly disassembles" (explodes!), and fragments of the coil are blown outward with the force of a small bomb.
-Small coil fragments have been measured with velocities of 5,000 fps (>3400 mph, or Mach 4.4).
-For safety, the work coil must be housed inside a blast shield.
+As the coin shrinks similar, but opposite, forces act upon the work coil's windings.
+Magnetic pressure rapidly expands and stretches the copper wire in the work coil.
+The film insulation peels off the wire since it can't stretch as much as the copper!
+The wire coil "rapidly disassembles" (explodes!), and fragments of the coil are blown outward with the force of a small bomb.
+Small coil fragments have been measured with velocities of up to 5,000 fps (>3400 mph, or greater than Mach 4), so the work coil must be safely contained within a heavy blast shield.
 Our blast shield is made from Lexan polycarbonate, the same material that's used to make bulletproof windows.
 Regions of the blast shield that are in the direct path of exploding coil fragments are further reinforced with steel armor plates.
 Once the work coil disintegrates, any residual energy in the system is dissipated in a ball of white-hot plasma.
-The Quarter Shrinker is designed so that any residual voltage on the capacitor bank is safely dissipated by a bank of high power wirewound resistors.
-The system is triggered from about 15 feet away from a remote control box.
-I've found (the hard way!) that 8,000 Joules is about the maximum energy I can repeatedly use without running a risk of fracturing the Lexan blast shield from the shock wave.
-Under the right conditions, Lexan does shatter - I've got the pieces to prove it!
-Other experimenters (Rob Stephens, Bill Emery, Phillip Rembold, Ross Overstreet, Brian Basura, and Ed Wingate) have resorted to using 100% steel enclosures when running at higher power levels.
-Adding steel plates has stopped our Lexan blast shield from fracturing.
-The AR400 steel plates (used on armored Humvees) are well suited to surviving the repetitive bombardment from supersonic coil fragments.
+The Quarter Shrinker is designed so that any residual voltage on the capacitor bank is safely dissipated by a bank of high-power wirewound resistors.
+The system is triggered from about 10 feet away from a remote control box.
+I've found (the hard way!) that 8,000 Joules is about the maximum energy I can repeatedly use without running the risk of fracturing the Lexan walls from the shock wave.
+When slammed by a high-intensity shock wave, Lexan does indeed shatter - I've got the pieces to prove it!
+Other experimenters (Rob Stephens, Bill Emery, Phillip Rembold, Ross Overstreet, Brian Basura, Joe DiPrima, and Ed Wingate) have resorted to using 100% steel enclosures when running at higher power levels.
+Adding strategically-placed steel plates has stopped our Lexan blast shield from fracturing.
+We've found that AR400 steel plates (also used for armor in some miltary vehicles) are well suited to surviving repetitive bombardment from supersonic coil shrapnel.
+But even these must be periodically replaced after a couple thousand shots.

 Our Results:

 The Quarter Shrinker works very well on clad dimes, quarters, half dollars, Eisenhower, silver Morgan and Peace Dollars, Susan B. Anthony, Sacagawea, small Presidential dollars, and many foreign coins.
-It works less well with nickel and nickel-copper coins, but has little effect on plated steel coins.
+It works less well with nickel and nickel-copper coins, and it has virtually no effect on plated steel coins.
 It also works well with older bronze and copper-zinc alloy pennies.
-However, since mid 1982, US pennies have been made using a zinc core with a thin copper overcoat.
+However, since mid-1982, US pennies have been made using a zinc core with a thin copper overcoat.
 During shrinking, the thin copper layer vaporizes and the zinc core melts, leaving an unrecognizable disk of molten zinc accompanied by a messy shower of zinc globules throughout the blast chamber.
 Because of the greater hardness and much poorer electrical conductivity of nickel-copper alloys, the shrinking process doesn't work as well with US nickels, shrinking them by only about 10% even at 6,300 Joules.
+Larger copper-nickel coins, such as the UK Churchill Crown, seem to be almost impervious to shrinking even at 6,300 Joules - this coin is as tough as its namesake!

-A shrunken coin weighs exactly the same as a normal size coin.
-As its diameter shrinks, it becomes correspondingly thicker, but its volume and density remain constant.
-Bimetallic foreign coins (with rings and centers made from different alloys) often show different degrees of shrinkage based upon electrical conductivity and hardness of the respective alloys.
+A shrunken coin weighs exactly the same as it did before shrinking.
+As the coin's diameter shrinks, it becomes correspondingly thicker, but its volume and density remain the same.
+Bimetallic foreign coins (with rings and centers made from different alloys) often show different degrees of shrinkage based upon the individual electrical conductivity and hardness of the respective alloys.
 In some cases, the center portion shrinks a bit more, loosening or sometimes even freeing it from the outer ring.
-This occurs with older Mexican, UK, and French bimetallic, and newer Two Euro bimetallic coins.
+Complete separation occurs with older Mexican, UK, and French bimetallic coins, and with newer Two Euro bimetallic coins.

-Because of the extremely high discharge currents and fast current rise times, capacitors rated for energy discharge applications are fabricated to have very low inductance and use special internal construction techniques to safely handle the mechanical shock created by magnetic and dielectric forces during high current pulse discharges.
-Unfortunately, our original GE energy discharge capacitors were simply not constructed for this type of abuse, and magnetic forces began tearing them apart during every shot.
+Because of the extremely high discharge currents and fast current rise times, capacitors rated for energy discharge applications must be designed to have high mechanical strength and very low inductance.
+They use special internal construction techniques to safely handle mechanical stresses created by strong magnetic and electrostatic forces during fast, high-current discharges.
+When we first began coin shrinking, we used some GE energy discharge capacitors that were simply not constructed for this type of abuse, and unbeknownst to us, magnetic forces began tearing them apart during every shot.
 One unit actually suffered an internal electrical explosion that ruptured its metal case, causing it to hemorrhage stinky, arc-blackened capacitor oil and aluminum foil fragments all over the floor.
-This was a real hit with the wife!
-Our newer Maxwell energy discharge capacitors have proven to be true "Timex's" - they continue to "take a lickin' and keep on tickin'".
+The wife was not amused!
+Our Maxwell energy discharge capacitors have proven to be true "Timex's" of the pulsed power world - they continue to "take a lickin' and keep on tickin'".

 Can Crushing:

 A larger diameter 3-turn work coil, operating at lower power levels, is used to crush aluminum cans.
 An aluminum soft drink can ends up looking like an hourglass as the center is shrunk to about half its original diameter.
-During can crushing, the coil does not disintegrate due to its more massive design (#4 AWG solid copper wire) and because the system is fired using a lower energy level than that used for coin crushing.
-At higher power levels the can is ripped apart from the combination of the air inside the can suddenly being compressed, and heating/softening of the can from the induced currents.
-Can crushing also works with steel cans, but the can undergoes greater heating and reduced shrinkage because of steel's lower conductivity.
-The "skin depth" in steel is also much thinner due to its ferromagnetic properties.
-Since the work coil is not destroyed during can crushing, the capacitor bank and spark gap are stressed by a damped oscillatory ("ringing") discharge.
-The capacitor bank voltage must be reduced to so that voltage reversals don't overstress the pulse capacitors.
-Since most of the capacitor bank's energy ends up being dissipated as heat in the spark gap, can crushing also causes significant heating and erosion of the large electrodes in the HV switch.
+During can crushing, the coil does not disintegrate due to its more massive design (#4 AWG solid copper wire) and because the system is fired using lower energy levels than coin crushing.
+At higher power levels, the can is ripped apart from the combination of the air inside the can suddenly being compressed, and heat-softening of the can from the induced currents.
+Can crushing also works with steel cans, but the can undergoes greater heating and reduced shrinkage because of steel's lower electrical conductivity.
+The "skin depth" in steel is also much smaller due to its ferromagnetic properties.
+Since the work coil is not destroyed during can crushing, the capacitor bank and spark gap are more heavily stressed by the oscillatory ("ringing") discharge.
+The capacitor bank voltage must be reduced to so that the ~100% voltage reversals don't overstress the pulse capacitors' dielectric system.
+Since most of the capacitor bank's initial energy ends up being dissipated as heat in the spark gap, can crushing also causes significant heating and erosion of the electrodes in the high voltage switch.

 Is Wire Fragmentation Consistent with EM Field Theory?

-A father and son team of physicists, Dr.'s Peter and Neal Graneau (who are coauthors of "Newtonian Electrodynamics" and "Newton Versus Einstein") theorize that internally developed "Ampere' tensile forces" may account for the observed behavior of this, and other high current experiments.
+A father and son team of physicists, Dr.'s Peter and Neal Graneau (coauthors of "Newtonian Electrodynamics" and "Newton Versus Einstein") theorize that internally developed "Ampere' tensile forces" may account for the observed behavior of this, and other high-current experiments.
 While Ampere' tensile forces are predicted by classical electromagnetic theory, they have long been removed from all modern textbooks, being replaced instead by modern field theory and Lorentz forces.
 Interestingly, even though Ampere' forces are no longer an accepted part of current EM theory, their existence appears to be experimentally verifiable in exploding wires or high DC current flow within molten metals (such as aluminum refining).
 In their books, the Graneau's provide many thought-provoking experiments that appear to support Ampere' Tension forces.
-More recently, other scientists have proposed that high current wire fragmentation may actually be caused by a combination of flexural vibrations and thermal shock.
-However, the jury is still out on this issue, and its still an area that's ripe for additional research and experimentation.
+More recently, other scientists have proposed that high-current wire fragmentation may actually be caused by a combination of flexural vibrations and thermal shock.
+However, we suspect that the jury is still out on this issue, and its an area that's ripe for additional research and experimentation.

 Isn't Mutilating Money a Federal Offense?

 US Federal law specifically forbids the "fraudulent mutilation, diminution, and falsification of coins" (see US Code, Title 18 - Crimes and Criminal Procedure, Part I - Crimes, Chapter 17 - Coins and Currency, Paragraph 331).
 However, the key word is Fraudulent.
-Although it recently became illegal to melt pennies or nickels or to export them to reclaim their value as scrap metal, you can otherwise do pretty much anything to US coins as long as you don't alter then with an intent to defraud.
-This includes squishing them on railroad tracks, flattening them into elongated souvenirs at tourist traps, or crushing them with powerful electromagnetic fields.
+Although it recently became illegal to melt pennies or nickels or to export them to reclaim their value as scrap metal, you can otherwise do pretty much anything to US coins as long as you don't alter them with an intent to defraud.
+This includes squashing them on railroad tracks, flattening them into elongated souvenirs at tourist traps... or crushing them with powerful electromagnetic fields.
 I take great pains to tell folks exactly what they are receiving and how the process was accomplished.
-This is also why those vending machines in tourist traps that squash pennies into elongated souvenirs or "funny" stamped pennies with Lincoln smoking a cigar are indeed legal (although they can't be used as currency anymore).
-Officially, the US Mint "frowns on the despicable practice" of altering coins, but they agree that it is quite legal to shrink coins.
-Note that this may not be the case within certain other countries!
-For example, in the UK and Australia, defacing the Queen's image on a coin may still be considered a punishable offense.
+So vending machines in tourist traps that squash pennies into elongated souvenirs or "funny" stamped pennies with Lincoln smoking a cigar are legal (although the coins can't be used as currency anymore).
+In an opinion letter, folks at the US Mint "frown on the despicable practice" of altering coins, but they agree that it is quite legal to shrink coins.
+Note that this is not always the case within other countries!
+For example, in the UK and Australia, defacing the Queen's image on a coin may be considered a punishable offense.
 Here is an interesting example of fraudulent "coin shrinking" that was prosecuted by the US Secret Service (way back in 1952!).

 Paragraph 332 deals with debasement of coins; alteration of official scales, or embezzlement of metals.
-Since the coins involved are all made from base metals, this section does not apply.
-However, since the density, metal content, and weight remain unaltered during the shrinking process, coin shrinking is legal even when applied to coins made from precious metals, and most larger gold and silver coins shrink quite nicely.
-HOWEVER, shrinking paper money is NOT legal.
-Even though we are aware of a couple of chemical processes that will shrink dollar bills to about half their original size, we cannot make or sell "shrunken dollar bills", since defacing paper currency is indeed illegal.
+Since most of the coins we shrink are made from base metals, this section does not apply.
+However, since the density, metal content, and weight remain unaltered during the shrinking process, coin shrinking is legal even when applied to bullion coins made from precious metals, and most larger gold and silver coins shrink quite nicely.
+HOWEVER, shrinking US paper money is indeed illegal.
+Even though we are aware of a couple of chemical processes that can shrink dollar bills to about half their original size, we do not make or sell "shrunken dollar bills", since defacing paper currency is indeed illegal.
 See Paragraph 333 for details.

-No, it wasn't me!
-For the reconstructed history of coin shrinking, check out The Known History of "Quarter Shrinking"
+No, it wasn't this nut!
+We just perfected the technique.
+For the history of coin shrinking, check out The Known History of "Quarter Shrinking"

 “There’s always a hole in theories somewhere, if you look close enough”